-How many of us who’ve been to both places believe that Delhi, population about 18 million, is a better city than Singapore, population about 5 million?
-Or that Air India is a better airline than Vistara just because it has twenty times its fleet size?
+How many of us who’ve been to both places believe that Delhi, a population of about 18 million, is a better city than Singapore, a population of about 5 million?

-Everything connected to humans, scales with human non-linearity.
-The iPhone went from a screen that was 3.5 inches to one that is 5.5 inches, but are we eagerly anticipating an iPhone with a 9-inch screen?
+Everything connected to humans scales with human non-linearity.
+The iPhone went from a screen that was 3.5 inches to one that was over 6 inches, but are we eagerly anticipating an iPhone with a 9-inch screen?

 The increasing size of TV displays will also eventually peak.
 Because at some point, it will break the campfire-like intimacy that we expect from a television experience.
 A 400-hundred inch TV will make those unfortunate enough to have it feel like lonely occupants of an empty movie theatre.